VOC Energy Trust (VOC): History, Ownership, Mission, How It Works & Makes Money

 Original location

-VOC Energy Trust operates as a Delaware statutory trust.
-Its income-generating assets, the underlying oil and natural gas properties, are situated primarily across Kansas and Texas.
+VOC Energy Trust operates as a Delaware statutory trust, but its administrative functions are headquartered in Houston, Texas.
+The income-generating properties-the oil and natural gas wells-are physically located across Kansas and Texas.

 Founding team members

-Being a statutory trust, VOC doesn't possess a conventional founding team or active management structure.
-Its creation was driven by Vess Oil Corporation and VAP‐Viper Acquisition Partners LLC, entities that transferred the net profits interests to the trust.
-The administrative functions are overseen by The Bank of New York Mellon Trust Company, N.A., serving as the trustee.
+Being a statutory trust, VOC Energy Trust doesn't have a conventional management team; it's a passive income vehicle.
+Its creation was driven by the entities that transferred the assets: Vess Oil Corporation and VAP-Viper Acquisition Partners LLC.
+The administrative oversight falls to the independent trustee, The Bank of New York Mellon Trust Company, N.A.

 Initial capital/funding